SiliconLabs/wfx-linux-driver/README.md

 Optional properties:
 - `reset-gpios`: phandle of gpio that will be used to reset chip during probe.
    Without this property, you may encounter issues with warm boot.
+   (Legacy: when compatible == "silabs,wfx-spi", the gpio is inverted.)

 Please consult [`Documentation/devicetree/bindings/spi/spi-bus.txt`][3] for optional SPI connection related properties,